2004gayatr/Personal-Portfolio-Website/README.md

 ## 📌 Project Overview
 This project is a Personal Portfolio Website developed using HTML and CSS.
-The purpose of this website is to showcase personal information, skills, and basic profile details in a clean and structured layout.
+The website showcases personal information, technical skills, projects, and a contact section in a clean and responsive layout.

 ---